Current Awareness Strategy Blog

 Start thinking outside the box to get the data you need

-However, as we are always being warned, past performance is not necessarily the best predictor for future performance - especially in times of uncertainty.
-For instance, who in 2019/20 would have built in budgetary wriggle room for extra database licences, e-books access, and other now-essential online systems to enable remote working during lockdown and beyond?
+However, past performance is not necessarily the best predictor for future performance - especially in times of uncertainty.
+For instance, who in 2019/20 would have built-in budgetary wriggle room for extra database licences, e-books access, and other now-essential online systems to enable remote working during lockdown and beyond?
 These extras will now become an essential mainstay in your current budgetary plans.

-For instance, you might set aside £15,000 for a current awareness project.
+For instance, you might set aside a provisional budget for a current awareness project.
 Along the discovery journey, you learn that you might benefit from an add-on or you might get more subscribers than expected.
-For transparency purposes, you need to highlight to budget stakeholders issues around extra costs, delays, or any other issues around project implementation plans.
+For transparency purposes, you need to highlight to budget stakeholders issues around extra costs or any other issues around project implementation plans.

 Does historical/existing data give you information on the following - if it doesn’t, you need to start thinking outside the box to get the data you need:

-• Are your vendors/suppliers likely to raise or lower prices? alternative solutions?
+• Are your vendors/suppliers likely to raise or lower prices?
+Are there alternative solutions?

 • Are you planning to collaborate with other departments OR clients, so that you can share costs?